ansible-network/network_collections_migration/README.rst

 This project uses
 https://github.com/ansible-network/collection_migration to migrate
-collection content from ansibe/ansible into ansible-network specific collections.
+collection content from ansibe/ansible into ansible-collections specific collections.

 Adding a new job